File Copyright Online - File mutual Divorce in Delhi - Online Legal Advice - Lawyers in India

 Economic Reservation In India: A Panacea or Mirage

-What brought about the abolition of slavery?
+"What brought about the abolition of slavery?
 Was it safeguards granted to them by anyone?
-No, it was the awakened conscience of the various countries.- Sardar Vallabhai Patel
+No, it was the awakened conscience of the various countries".- Sardar Vallabhai Patel

 Introduction

 The system of reservation in India comprises a series of affirmative action measures, taken up by the government to uplift the weaker sections of the society by getting them into government jobs and higher educational institutions.
 A distinctive system which was conceived as a temporary measure to bring all the community on one stand.
-With the passage of time, this concept has become highly critical due to appeasement politics inherent in a country like India.
+With the passage of time, this concept has become highly critical due to appeasement politics inherent in the country

 The Constitution (One Hundred and Twenty Fourth Amendment) Bill, 2019 was introduced by the Minister of Social Justice and Empowerment, Mr. TC Gehlot.
 The bill was passed by both the houses of Parliament and thereafter receiving the assent of the President, The Constitution (One Hundered and Third Amendment) Act, 2019 came into execution.
 The Act provides for 10% reservation for EWS in public employment and private educational institutions.